mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Here, any change, no matter how tiny, reverberates through the timestreams like ripples of water on a still lake.
 Stepping on an insect in the distant past has consequences that magnify through the timestreams, profoundly affecting the future in some way.
 The characters still exist but their present is very different to the one they left, because they change they initiated has been profoundly magnified as it has reverberated down through history.
-This is named the Bradbury Effect after Ray Bradbury’s celebrated short story ‘A Sound of
+This is named the Bradbury Effect after Ray Bradbury's celebrated short story 'A Sound of
-Thunder’ in which the accidental death of a butterfly in Earth’s prehistory vastly alters the future; the butterfly’s contribution to the ecology influenced whole ecosystems and without it, changes knock-on and amplify to the point that the character’s future is totally altered when they return.
+Thunder' in which the accidental death of a butterfly in Earth's prehistory vastly alters the future; the butterfly's contribution to the ecology influenced whole ecosystems and without it, changes knock-on and amplify to the point that the character's future is totally altered when they return.
 If using this as the basis for time travel, then the characters will need to find ways of isolating themselves from interacting with the past in any way, shape or form, because even their mere presence could be damaging.